erushinj/moon-alarmingly-streamlined-spawngroups/README.md

                 <li>Tougher units are more likely to spawn.</li>
                 <li>Assaults last up to around 6 minutes.</li>
                 <li>Assault breaks are 15% shorter.</li>
-                <li>The cooldown between enemies using grenades is decreased by 25%.</li>
+                <li>The cooldown between enemies using the same grenade type again is decreased by 25%.</li>
+                <li>The cooldown between enemies using any grenade is 12 seconds.</li>
+                <li>Enemies are slightly less hesitant to push when no grenade is available.</li>
                 <li>Cooldown between enemy spawns is decreased to 75%.</li>
                 <li>Smoke bombs last up to 20 seconds.</li>
                 <li>Gas grenade chance builds up faster.</li>